fabianschuiki/llhd/ASSEMBLY.md

         z <= transport a nor b after 1ns;
     end tdm;

-**LLHD:** The distinction between intertial and transport delay modle shall be made in the `drv` instruction.
-By appending the `clear` keyword, all pending events on `%z` are cleared.
+**LLHD:** The distinction between intertial and transport delay model shall be made in the `drv` instruction.
+By prepending the value with the `clear` keyword, all pending events on `%z` are cleared.
 If `%0` assumes a transient value that lasts less than 1ns, the first change schedules an event to the new value after 1ns, and the second change schedules an event to the old value.
 If the `clear` keyword is set, the event scheduled by the first change shall be cancelled, thus effectively supressing the value change.

     module @nor_gate_idm (u1 %a, u1 %b) (u1 %z) {
         %0 = nor %a %b
-        drv %z %0 1ns clear ; clears any pending events }
+        drv %z clear %0 1ns ; clears any pending events }

     module @nor_gate_tdm (u1 %a, u1 %b) (u1 %z) {